Yue1Harriet1Huang/BreakingNews/ChapterDeepLearning/Name-Entity-Recognition.md

   - incorporate information about nearby object labels

 * ### Steps:
-1. decide a set of feature functions that take in input: `the sentnece`, `position of the word`, `label of current word`, `label of previous word`
+1. decide a set of feature functions that take in input: `the sentnece`, `position of the word`, `label of current word` in linear-chain CRF, `label of previous word` in linear-chain CRF

 References
 ---